shubhanshu24510/Runiquee/README.md

 ## How do you run the project?

 In order to run the project on your phone, you'll need to first clone it and then add two API keys for:
-1. ... the Runique API (access granted after course purchase)
+1. ... the Runique API
 2. ...
-Google Maps (needs to be got from Google Cloud Console - instructions in the course)
+Google Maps (needs to be got from Google Cloud Console)

 Then simply include them in `local.properties`:
 ```